Grimnak/LoZGame/README.md

 Q - Exits the Game

-R - Resets the Game to the Title Screen State
+R - Resets the Game

 Mouse - Moves Rooms in the Direction you Click (only present if Cheat Mode is enabled)